thgh/hivepanel/HIVE-SPEC.md

 ### hive.user.\*

 This label enables authentication for a service.
-The value must be a hashed password.
+The value must be hashed using bcrypt.
 It's recommended to set this label on the hivepanel service.

 ### hive.auth